ironbar/arc25/docs/04_Initial_Plan.md

 The DSL is perhaps one of the most critic parts of the system.
 Without a DSL the system will have to write very long programs to solve the task, making the exploration of the solution space much harder and requiring more compute (generating more tokens requires more compute).
 We have to design a complete yet minimal DSL.
 Probably the best way to do it is to use an iterative method, growing the DSL when noticing that certain tasks cannot be solved without new primitives.

+### Algorithm

+While solution is not found:

+1. Generate `n` python functions given input-output pairs.
+2. Do `r` steps of iterative function refinement
+3. Test-time training.
+The model has generated `m` python functions that are not correct, but they run and hopefully they are in the right direction.
+We can treat those functions as new tasks and do test-time training on them (we know the inputs, outputs and code)

+The model will be given all the task inputs and the available outputs, and will have to write python code that implements the task.
+By giving all the inputs we force the model to create python code to generalize to inputs that do not have output.

 ## Tricks